Bala200166/Mosquito-Wingbeat-Detection-System/README.md

 3. The phototransistor converts optical variations into electrical signals.
 4. Analog signal-processing stages remove noise and amplify the useful signal.
 5. A Schmitt trigger comparator converts the conditioned analog signal into clean digital pulses.
-6. The resulting pulses can be processed by a future embedded system for wingbeat frequency measurement and classification.
+6. The resulting pulses can be processed by a future embedded system for wingbeat frequency measurement and event logging.

 ---